alexthescott/Sprintify/README.md

 This WIP project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and borrows heavily from Pasi Lampinen's [Replayify](https://github.com/palampinen/replayify).
 TailwindCSS and React Router v6 are both used in this project.
 The goal is to filter a user's Spotify playlist, or generate a new playlist of reccomended songs within a given BPM range, so athletes can workout to their music.

-- Setting BPM ranges to stop min from being greater than max is the next goal
+- Highlighting the current page icon on the AppNavigation bar becomes the next goal

 <img width="500" src="./src/resources/repository_images/22_9_25_desktop.png">
 <img height="500" src="./src/resources/repository_images/22_9_25_mobile.png">